 The Wilmot Botanical Gardens Steering Committee provides strategic leadership in support of the gardens’ mission and includes key stakeholders from the UF Health Science Center, the Institute for Food and Agricultural Sciences, garden staff and the community.

-C. Craig Tisher, M.D., director of Wilmot Botanical Gardens and former dean of the College of Medicine, Leah Diehl, RLA, HTM, director of therapeutic horticulture, and Bailey Hillman, business manager, serve on the committee as staff members, in addition to the following volunteer committee members:
+C. Craig Tisher, M.D., director of Wilmot Botanical Gardens and former dean of the College of Medicine, and Leah Diehl, RLA, HTM, director of therapeutic horticulture serve on the committee as staff members, in addition to the following volunteer committee members:

 Charles L. Guy, Ph.D.